View FREE Lessons!

 The private sector is the part of the economy that includes only households and privately owned businesses.

 The role of government determines the size of the public and private sectors in an economy.
 In market economies, the private sector dominates by providing most of the employment, and most of the goods and services.
-The public sector's role is to serve the common good by providing the legal environment where the private sector can thrive with well defined property rights and contract law.
-Government may also provide services in areas such as national defense, police, and fire fighters where it is in the best interest of a community to provide a common good.
+The public sector’s role is to serve the common good by providing a legal environment where the private sector can thrive with well-defined property rights and contract law.
+The government may also provide services in areas such as national defense, police, and firefighters where it is in the best interest of a community to provide a common good.
 These goods are not paid for by "selling" them.
 Instead, governments in capitalist economies depend on the private sector to furnish the tax revenue necessary to pay for government operations.

 Some services that were provided by the government are now being furnished by the private sector.
 Recently, NASA hired Space X, a privately owned company, to deliver supplies to the space station.
 Private companies now manage a few of the prisons in the United States, a role that has traditionally been handled by the public sector.
 In other industries, such as health care, the public sector is taking a much more active role.